Shipping estimator located at the bottom of this page! Select front or rear collection before using the estimator.

 Note: pictures showing the egg collection tray are from our divided nest boxes made by the same Amish shop.
 The pictures display the egg collection tray and lid setup.
 The Colony nest boxes are open design with the same outside but without the dividers.
 Click Here if you would like to see the same nest box with dividers.

-The special designed slanted ½” x ½” PVC coated wire mesh slanted floor allows the eggs to land softly and roll freely into a protected compartment so that chickens can’t step on, crack or peck at them.
+The specially designed slanted ½” x ½” PVC coated wire mesh slanted floor allows the eggs to land softly and roll freely into a protected compartment so that chickens can’t step on, crack or peck at them.
 Manure droppings pass on through the wire mesh onto a pull-out tray for easy cleaning eliminating the need for extra laying mats.

 Manure cleanout is a breeze, especially on the outside rear collection.
 You can roll a wheelbarrow right up to the box and pull out the manure trays just under the egg collection trays and dump without ever having to reach in or disturb the layers.